-Cash provided by investing activities was \$7.3 million in 2012.
-Cash used in investing activities was \$26.9 million in 2011 and \$18.4 million in 2010.
+Cash used in investing activities was \$99.7 million in 2013, cash provided by investing activities was \$7.3 million in 2012 and cash used in investing activities was \$26.9 million in 2011.
+The \$107.1 million net change in 2013 versus 2012 was due primarily to a \$98.0 million increase in restricted cash and cash equivalents and an \$11.1 million increase in capital expenditures due to increased investments in Company-owned stores and supply chain centers as well as investments in our technology initiatives.
 The \$34.2 million net change in 2012 versus 2011 was due primarily to a \$39.7 million decrease in restricted cash and cash equivalents due to the Company eliminating cash pledged as collateral on its letters of credit.
 In connection with the 2012 Recapitalization, these letters of credit now reduce the amount of borrowing available under the Company's Variable Funding Notes.
-This was offset in part by a \$4.9 million increase in capital expenditures during 2012 as a result of increased investments in existing Company-owned stores and supply chain centers as well as investments in our technology initiatives; all of which we believe are necessary to sustain and grow our business.
-The \$8.5 million increase in 2011 versus 2010 was due primarily to a \$12.7 million change in restricted cash and cash equivalents, offset in part by a \$3.3 million increase in proceeds from the sale of assets, resulting from the sale of certain Company-owned operations in 2011, and a \$1.1 million decrease in capital expenditures.
+This was offset in part by a \$4.9 million increase in capital expenditures during 2012 as a result of increased investments in existing Company-owned stores and supply chain centers as well as investments in our technology initiatives.

-Cash used in financing activities was \$177.4 million in 2012, \$123.5 million in 2011 and \$104.3 million in 2010.
-The \$53.9 million increase in 2012 versus 2011 was due primarily to \$1.4 billion of repayments of the 2007 debt facilities, \$185.5 million dividend and equivalent payments, a \$28.8 million increase in cash paid for financing costs, all of which resulted from our 2012 Recapitalization, and a \$24.6 million decrease in proceeds from the exercise of stock options.
+Cash used in financing activities was \$134.8 million in 2013, \$177.4 million in 2012 and \$123.5 million in 2011.
+The \$42.6 million decrease in 2013 versus 2012 was due primarily to a \$1.4 billion decrease in repayments of long-term debt, a \$151.2 million decrease in common stock dividends and equivalent payments and a \$32.5 million decrease in cash paid for financing costs offset by a \$1.6 billion decrease of proceeds from issuance of the 2012 debt facility.
+These changes were due primarily to our 2012 recapitalization.
+The \$53.9 million increase in 2012 versus 2011 was due primarily to \$1.4 billion of repayments of the 2007 debt facilities, \$185.5 million of dividend and equivalent payments, a \$28.8 million increase in cash paid for financing costs, all of which resulted from our 2012 Recapitalization, and a \$24.6 million decrease in proceeds from the exercise of stock options.
 These uses of cash for financing activities were offset, in part by \$1.6 billion of proceeds from issuance of the 2012 Fixed Rate Notes and a \$76.8 million decrease in purchases of common stock.
-The \$19.2 million increase in 2011 versus 2010 was due primarily to a \$159.6 million increase in purchases of common stock, \$3.8 million cash paid for financing costs in 2011 and a \$2.4 million increase in tax payments for restricted stock.
-These increases were offset in part by a \$115.9 million decrease in repayments of long-term debt and capital lease obligations, a \$24.1 million increase in the proceeds from exercise of stock options and a \$13.5 million increase in the tax impact of our equity-based compensation.

-Based upon the current level of operations and anticipated growth, we believe that the cash generated from operations, our current unrestricted cash and cash equivalents and amounts available under the Variable Funding Notes will be more than adequate to meet our anticipated debt service requirements, capital expenditures and working capital needs for the foreseeable future.
+Based upon the current level of operations and anticipated growth, we believe that the cash generated from operations, our current unrestricted cash and cash equivalents and amounts available under the Variable Funding Notes will be more than adequate to meet our anticipated debt service requirements, capital expenditures, dividend payments and working capital needs for the foreseeable future.
 Our ability to continue to fund these items and continue to reduce debt could be adversely affected by the occurrence of any of the events described in Item 1A.
 Risk Factors.
 There can be no assurance, however, that our business will generate sufficient cash flows from operations or that future borrowings will be available under the Variable Funding Notes or otherwise to enable us to service our indebtedness, or to make anticipated capital expenditures.
 Our future operating performance and our ability to service, extend or refinance the Fixed Rate Notes and to service, extend or refinance the Variable Funding Notes will be subject to future economic conditions and to financial, business and other factors, many of which are beyond our control.